AggCVAE/AggCVAE_thesis_github/README.md

 # AggCVAE_thesis_github
-Deep learning and MCMC inference for mapping HIV Prevalence in Zambia 2018.
+Deep learning and MCMC inference for mapping HIV Prevalence in Zambia.